gdraheim/docker-systemctl-replacement/ARCHITECTURE.md

-environment variable `$NOTIFY_SOCKET` and while this will be always the same path in a systemd controlled environment it is a different one when a program is started through the systemctl replacment.
+environment variable `$NOTIFY_SOCKET` and while this will be always the same path in a systemd controlled environment it is a different one when a program is started through the systemctl replacement.
 It works.

 ## lock files